 I use unrefined, raw shea butter because I want my skin to get all the goodness it can get.
 One thing though; raw shea butter has a strong smell to it, so I would buy organic refined shea butter if think you wouldn’t like this.
 Shea butter will be solid at room temperature, and it really looks like a stick of butter!

-When you buy your own shea butter you will be amazed at how thick and decadent the real stuff is compared to what you can get off the shelves!
+When you make your own shea butter cream you will be amazed by how thick and decadent the real stuff is compared to what you can get off the shelves!

 Sweet almond oil is the second ingredient that I use in this recipe as it is a fabulous moisturising oil.
 Apart from its moisturising properties, sweet almond oil contains vitamin E and A, protein, potassium and zinc, making it fantastic for dry skin (but all skin types will benefit from this oil!).
 Like shea butter, sweet almond oil is great for eczema and will even help alleviate brittle nails.
-Sweet almond oil differs from bitter almond oil, which will have a strong almond scent to it.
-Bitter almond oil is used to flavour food, but is not good for the skin.
+Sweet almond oil differs from bitter almond oil, which is used to flavour food and has a strong almond scent to it.
+Bitter almond oil is not used on the skin.

 In order to make my body butter low waste, I try to buy all my products in glass or paper packaging.
 I bought my shea butter from Seeds of Abraham on eBay and it came in grease-proof paper and packaged in a cardboard box, both of which are 100% compostable materials.